 Let's design event websites that enrich attendees with an informed and assured experience.

-Creating a smoother flow through information architecture and sitemap design
+Creating a smoother flow through IA and sitemap design

-From the use of google analytics, stakeholder and delegate feedback.
-I was able to layout the information architecture for an events journey.
-This helped with the design for the sitemap of the events website.
+From the use of Google Analytics, stakeholder and delegate feedback.
+I was able to prioritise the information architecture for an events journey, this helped with the design of the sitemap.

 Information architecture and events sitemap